Rhea Woltman: After Mercury 13

 Mercury 13 never reached their goal after the U.S. government shut down the women's program without their ever being able to fly a space mission.
 Woltman moved to Colorado Springs in the early 1970s, where she did glider training and towing for Air Force Academy cadets at the Black Forest Glider Port.
 Woltman was also one of a few professional registered Parliamentarians in the country and worked with the board of directors of major organizations such as the American Lung Association and the American Heart Association.

+Personal life

+Woltman was married to aircraft businessman William Jean Allison from 1962 until his death in 1966.
+She then married Leonard Woltman in 1972 after moving to Colorado Springs.
+Woltman died in 1990.

+Woltman died on February 15, 2021 in St. Augusta, Minnesota at the age of 92.